A streamlined function to take raw texts from a column of a data.frame and produce a sparse Document-Term Matrix (of generic class "dgCMatrix").

 simple matrix operations, rather than achieved implicitly within the

 function itself.
-For example, using the dtm_stopper()
+For example, using the dtm_stopper() function.

 Prior to creating the DTM, texts should have whitespace trimmed, if